rayfrankenstein/AITOW/README.md

 “Usually scrum seems to be added for the sake of ‘predictability’.

 But nothing about the process fundamentally change the problems with software estimation.
 So in cases where teams are delivering rapidly at high quality but unpredictably, scrum acts as a place to hang paperwork & as a process to hide bad project managers.
 All while lying to management with charts.”—kasey_junk, [https://news.ycombinator.com/item?id=16892307](https://news.ycombinator.com/item?id=16892307)

 ---
+"I use the phrase “the illusion of predictability” a lot when I talk about Scrum.
+Sadly, some people really cling to that illusion despite overwhelming evidence that it isn’t real."--koreth1, [https://news.ycombinator.com/item?id=31533420](https://news.ycombinator.com/item?id=31533420)

+---
 “You'd be arguing against research in that case.
 Software estimation is a widely studied subject and no estimation technique we've found has brought projects into the 'predictable' mode.